 CPaaS contributes to a full customer experience and ensures that you can be in contact with your customers at any time of the day.
 How is CPaaS growing in the Middle East and how can businesses benefit from this rising real-time communication framework?

-Wael Ali is Regional Director of CM.com in the Middle East.
-CM.com is a Gartner recognized representative CPaaS vendor.
+Wael Ali is the Regional Director of CM.com in the Middle East.
+CM.com is a Gartner-recognized representative CPaaS vendor.
 Based in Dubai, Wael experiences the growth of CPaaS in the Middle East and will explain this and the benefits of CPaaS for businesses.

 CPaaS is growing worldwide.
 Do you also witness this in the Middle East?

 Yes, absolutely.
 And especially in the Gulf region (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and the UAE).
 These countries are very well developed and advanced.
 When opening a business in a new market, timing is very important and currently it is the right time in this area.
 Big companies like Uber, Amazon and Netflix are starting to operate in this region as they want good quality and a short time to market, CPaaS is the right answer to that.
 There is a big population over here, and the people like multimedia, high tech and entertainment.
 It’s a very promising market for businesses.

 The Middle East is part of the worldwide global market, so the trends here are similar to the trends somewhere else, but of course, there are different levels.